 The report's weaknesses are especially troubling because not all of the reforms highlighted in the report are strongly linked to the portfolio approach, with the notable outlier being a weighted student funding approach, which targets some resources according to student need.25 Relatedly, the report has very limited consideration of potential alternative explanations for the findings, which are a significant concern given the long time horizon and sweeping nature of the reforms.
 The most notable of the concerns involve the extent to which demographic shifts in Denver that coincided with the reforms are driving results.
-The report attempts to mitigate this concern with sensitivity analyses and the inclusion of demographic controls, but neither approach is entirely convincing.26 The report also does not consider several other changes that occurred in DPS that could be driving results largely unrelated to the portfolio reforms.
-For example, over the time period studied, per-student revenues increased in Denver by 22% but only 13% across Colorado27 and the student-to-teacher ratio in Denver dropped from 17.9 to 14.9.28 The district also pursued numerous other reforms as noted in the Denver Plan of 2006, including initiatives focused on teacher leadership and collaboration, curriculum, and professional development, all of which the report does not consider.29 of the subgroups of marginalized students, particularly Black and Hispanic/Latinx students, the pace of improvement was significantly higher before the reform compared to after the reform.
-All subgroups of students did show positive growth relative to students in other Colorado districts post-reform, but not only was growth post-reform much faster for White students than other groups of students, but Black and Hispanic/Latinx students were growing at approximately 0.06 standard deviations per year pre-reform and 0.03-0.04 standard deviations per year post-reform.30 While growth for all students is desirable, this pattern of results allows achievement gaps to persist and even widen, suggesting that further examination of priorities in design and implementation of the reforms is in order.
+The report attempts to mitigate this concern with sensitivity analyses and the inclusion of demographic controls, but neither approach is entirely convincing.
+The report also does not consider several other changes that occurred in DPS that could be driving results largely unrelated to the portfolio reforms.
+For example, over the time period studied, per-student revenues increased in Denver by 22% but only 13% across Colorado and the student-to-teacher ratio in Denver dropped from 17.9 to 14.9.28 The district also pursued numerous other reforms as noted in the Denver Plan of 2006, including initiatives focused on teacher leadership and collaboration, curriculum, and professional development, all of which the report does not consider.29

+Finally, although the report includes a test to determine that DPS and comparison schools had similar trajectories prior to the reforms, it also acknowledges that DPS was already showing improvement before implementation of the portfolio reforms.
+In fact, for a number of the subgroups of marginalized students, particularly Black and Hispanic/Latinx students, the pace of improvement was significantly higher before the reform compared to after the reform.
+All subgroups of students did show positive growth relative to students in other Colorado districts post-reform, but not only was growth post-reform much faster for White students than other groups of students, but Black and Hispanic/Latinx students were growing at approximately 0.06 standard deviations per year pre-reform and 0.03-0.04 standard deviations per year post-reform.
+While growth for all students is desirable, this pattern of results allows achievement gaps to persist and even widen, suggesting that further examination of priorities in design and implementation of the reforms is in order.
 It also brings into question inferences attributing growth to the reforms themselves.
 If for some subgroups of students much of that growth preceded reforms, it suggests the possibility that something other than the reforms-such as the leadership or organizational climate that put the reforms into place-could be responsible.